rlpowles/GenoSkyline/README.md

 **-ts TISSUE_ANNOTATION_PATH:** Path to tissue-specific annotation.

 ###Genocanyon Server
-For functional annotation, if using the Genocanyon online database (neither -a nor -ts are used), please note the following:
+For functional annotation, if using the Genocanyon online database (if -a is not supplied), please note the following:

 1. A GenoCanyon_Prediction.data file containing the GenoCanyon data used in analysis will be generated in current directory and can be reused with -a flag for the same data set.